In order to fade breakouts, you need to know where potential fakeouts can occur.

 How do we fade trend line breaks?

 It’s very simple actually.
-Just enter when price pops back inside.
+Just enter when the price pops back inside.

 Using the first chart example, let’s point out possible entry points by zooming in a little.